cysouw/diathesis/text/c02_structure.md

 b.
 Dieser letzte Schrank bleibt mir noch einzuräumen.
 :::

 The opposite ~~promoted inversive~~ promotes a dative/genitive into a nominative subject, and demotes the erstwhile nominative to an accusative.
-This is illustrated with the *haben+Infinitiv* diathesis in [@next], see [@sec:infinitive-haben].
+This is illustrated with the *haben+In­fi­ni­tiv* diathesis in [@next], see [@sec:infinitive-haben].

 ::: ex
 ~~Promoted inversive [OBJ › SBJ › OBJ]~~